No products in the cart

 Mixing the rat’s integrated tissues with TB-500 demonstrated a significant increase in the release of acSDKP7.
 The splitting of acSDKP7 from Thymosin Beta 4 is governed by an intricate mechanism that shows a compulsory requirement of the peptidases, which can split only a particular molecule’s fragments and includes the hydrolysis of TB-500 by the meprin – alpha.

 Researchers have found Thymosin Beta 4 to be of effective use in studying different organs’ fibrotic scarring.
 Recently, a published study has shown a notable reduction in inflammation in rodents affected by pulmonary fibrosis.

 The acSDKP7 has also shown a reduction in renal fibrosis in rodents.
 The treatment using this fragment has been shown to reduce the discharge of some important components of the scar tissue like the fibronectin and collagen.
 It has also shown a reduction in the myofibroblast and migration of macrophages to the damaged sites.

 Do TB-500 Heal Wounds?

 TB-500 has shown to possess the potential for wound healing when used in topical or intraperitoneal preparation.
 The collagen discharge and the formation of new blood vessels were shown to be elevated in the treated wounds.

 Side Effects associated with Thymosin Beta 4

-The researchers have found some common side effects when the peptide was studied in non-human animal subjects.
+The researchers had found some common side effects when the peptide was studied in non-human animal subjects.
 They include potential headaches and nausea, severe fatigue, and lethargy.
-It has also shown postural/ orthostatic hypotension after injection, which fades away in a couple of minutes.
+It has also shown postural/ orthostatic hypotension after injection, which fades away in a few minutes.